 These ingredients get mixed with the egg yolks to form a creamy filling for the egg whites.

-This can be a jumping off point for you to incorporate other flavors to the filling.
-Some ideas are: dill pickles, dill relish, hot sauce, avocados, salsa, cilantro, bacon.
+This can be a jumping-off point for you to incorporate other flavors to the filling.
+Some ideas are: dill pickles, dill relish, hot sauce, avocados, salsa, cilantro, and bacon.
 I even have a recipe for Lox (Smoked Salmon) Deviled Eggs.
-But, it is hard to beat classic deviled eggs.
+But it is hard to beat classic deviled eggs.

-First off you’ll need 6 hard boiled eggs.
+First off, you’ll need 6 hard boiled eggs.
+(Maybe leftover Easter eggs).
 There’s a variety of ways to boil eggs but I prefer to use an electric pressure cooker for this.
-Add 1 to 1 1/2 cups of water to the pot so it is just below the rack.
-Place the eggs into the pot and secure the lid.
+For perfect hard-boiled eggs, add 1 to 1 1/2 cups of water to the pot so it is just below the rack.
+Place the eggs in a single layer into the pot and secure the lid.
 Select steam on low pressure and set the time for 8 minutes.
-Once done, release the pressure.
+Once done, release the pressure right away.

-If you don’t have an Instant Pot you can pan boil your eggs for 8 to 10 minutes or steam your eggs like in this video.
-I have found though that pressure cooking your eggs makes them so much easier to peel.
+If you don’t have an Instant Pot, (*ad), you can pan boil your eggs for 8 to 10 minutes or steam your eggs.
+I have found though that pressure-cooking your eggs makes them so much easier to peel.

-To cool the eggs, run some cold water into the pot add a bit of ice.
-They should be cool enough to handle in 10 to 20 minutes.
+To cool the eggs, make an ice bath in a medium bowl.
+The ice water should cool them enough to handle in 10 to 20 minutes.

 Crack the eggs all around the center and run some cold water over the egg.
 This will make peeling easier.

-Slice each egg in half lengthwise and carefully remove the yolks and place them into a small bowl.
+Slice each egg in half lengthwise using a sharp knife and carefully remove the yolks and place them into a small bowl.
 Use a fork to mash the yolks.

-For a finer, creamier yolk, place them into a mesh strainer and use the back of a spoon to press the yolks through the screen.
+For a finer yolk resulting in a creamier deviled egg mixture, place them into a mesh strainer and use the back of a spoon to press the yolks through the screen.
 The mashed yolk will stick to the underside of the screen, so use the blunt edge of a knife to scrape it into the bowl.
-This takes a bit of time to do, but the mixture is much creamier than mashing with a fork.
+This takes a bit of time to do, but it is a great way to make a creamier mixture of egg yolks.

 Stir the mayo, mustard, vinegar, and a pinch of salt into the yolk until well combined.
-Taste the filling and adjust the salt and/or vinegar.
+Taste the deviled egg mixture and adjust the salt and/or vinegar.

-You can spoon the filling into the egg whites but that is a bit messy.
-It’s easier to use a piping bag or a plastic bag with one of the corners cut off.
+A small spoon can be used to dab the egg yolk mixture into the white halves but that is a bit messy.
+For the best results, use a piping bag or a plastic bag with one of the corners cut off.
+The deviled egg filling is easy to control using this method.

 If you use a piping bag, MaryJo, the cake decorator of the house, had a cool tip.
-Place the piping bag on the counter and use a flat tool to push the filling down to the tip.
+Fill the bag about half full.
+Then place the piping bag on the counter and use a flat tool to push the filling down to the tip.
 That worked really slick.

-Fill the egg whites with the filling and sprinkle the eggs with smoked paprika.
+Fill the egg whites with the filling and then give the eggs a sprinkle of paprika.

 People Ask

-Using steam either in a pressure cooker or a stovetop steamer will make the eggs much easier to peel.
+Using steam either with a pressure cooker or a stovetop pot with a steamer basket will make the eggs much easier to peel.
 The steam allows a bit of water to get under the shell.
 Crack the egg all around and run under cold water which will make the shell release easier.

-They can be made a day ahead and stored in a covered container overnight.
+They can be made a day ahead and stored in an airtight container overnight.
+Or, place them on an egg plate and loosely cover with plastic wrap.
 You can boil and peel the eggs and make the filling 2 or 3 days in advance, just keep the whites and filling refrigerated separately and pipe the filling in just before serving.

 Classic Deviled Eggs